google/transmat/README.md

 The data stored in the DataTransfer will be available to any application on the user's device.
 Keep this in mind when transferring sensitive data.

-Receiving data should be threated like any any other user input; sanitize and validate before using.
+Receiving data should be treated like any other user input; sanitize and validate before using.

 ## Known quirks